-GATT Article XX (g) stipulates that quantitative restrictions on exports may be permitted on an exceptional basis as measures "relating to the conservation of exhaustible natural resources".
+Article XX (g) of GATT stipulates that quantitative restrictions on exports may be permitted on an exceptional basis as measures "relating to the conservation of exhaustible natural resources".
 However, where the design and structure of the China's export restriction measures for rare earth and other materials is preferential treatment to Chinese domestic industry, then the measures do not meet the criteria of "relating to the conservation of exhaustible natural resources".
-GATT Article XX (g) also requires these restrictions be accompanied by "restrictions on domestic production or consumption"; it is not entirely clear whether such domestic restrictions have been put into place within China.
-China's compliance with GATT Article XI and Article XX (g) is thus in question.
+Article XX (g) of GATT also requires these restrictions be accompanied by "restrictions on domestic production or consumption"; it is not entirely clear whether such domestic restrictions have been put into place within China.
+China's compliance with Articles XI and XX (g) of GATT is thus in question.